LOYOLA UNIVERSITY MARYLAND

 fiscal and monetary authorities

-Problem Sets and Study Guides: Working problems is really the only way to learn the material in this course.
-THE PROBLEM SETS AND STUDY GUIDES ARE AVAILABLE ON THE COURSE OUTLINE.
-Both are intended to be learning exercises as well as opportunities to review important concepts discussed in the lectures and assigned readings.
-While you may not have your friends help you take the quiz or exam, feel free to work on the problems sets and study guides with you fellow classmates.
-Answers to the problems sets are provided as shown.
-If you have questions about the study guides, we can go over the question in class.
-Both will NOT be collected or graded, but you are expected to complete them nevertheless.
+Problem Sets: Working problems is really the only way to learn the material in this course.
+FOUR PROBLEM SETS ARE AVAILABLE ON THE COURSE OUTLINE.
+These are intended to be learning exercises as well as opportunities to review important concepts discussed in the lectures and assigned readings.
+While you may not have your friends help you take the exam, feel free to work on the problems sets with your fellow classmates.
+The problem sets will be discussed in class on the due date.
+Although the problem sets will not be collected or graded, you are expected to complete them nevertheless.

-Graded Exams: There will be four (4) midterm exams and a comprehensive final exam.
-The exams will consist of problems like those in the problem sets and those worked in class.
+Graded Exams: There will be one (1) online quiz, four (4) midterm exams and a comprehensive final exam.
+The exams will consist of problems like those in the problem sets, practice questions and those worked in class.
 Each exam will be given on the dates indicated in the syllabus.
 There will be no make-up exams.
 If you are not in class the day of the exam, your grade is zero unless you can prove you have a legitimate (e.g., illness, emergency, scheduled College-sponsored activities) and verifiable reason.

 Dates of method of evaluation will be posted on the course outline website.
 Make-up exams will only be allowed for serious medical or personal problems.